Marvel-Discord/marvel-discord-docs/docs/management/bots/carlbot.md

 ### Custom Commands

 Set up on the website dashboard.
 These are custom-set commands that can be triggered with the `?` prefix.

+These contain a large number of our comic recommendations.